learn-co-curriculum/phase-3-introduction-to-hashes/README.md

 ## Define Hash Keys

-_Keys_ are the things we look up by, in our grocery prices example these are the `String`s `"bread"`, `"milk"`, and `"eggs"`.
+_Keys_ are the things we "look up" with.
+In our grocery prices example, the keys are the `String`s `"bread"`, `"milk"`, and `"eggs"`.

-Hash keys can be any type of data but most of the time we use [strings][] (as seen in the grocery/prices example) or [symbols][]:
+`Hash` keys can be any type of data but most of the time we use [Strings][strings] (as seen in the grocery/prices example) or [Symbols][symbols] like the following:

 ```ruby
 {:name => "John Henry", :occupation => "Steel-driving man"}
 ```

-Somewhat confusingly, Ruby has another syntax for writing `Hash`es that have a symbol as key called "JSON (pronounced Jay-Sawn) Hashes."
-You'll definitely see both when you do research online, so you need to recognize that another way of writing the sample above is:
+Somewhat confusingly, Ruby has **another** syntax for writing `Hash`es that have a `Symbol` as key.
+We call `Hash`es defined this way "JSON (pronounced 'Jay-Sawn') `Hash`es."

 ```ruby
 {name: "John Henry", occupation: "Steel-driving Man"}
 ```

-Ruby gained this style of Hash writing in order to increase its ability to share data with JavaScript.
-That's a great idea, but (sorry!) it's a little confusing when you're starting out.
-As we're getting started, we'll use the `=>` style, but be ready to see the "JSON Hash."
+You'll definitely see both when you do research online, so you need to recognize both.
+Ruby gained "JSON Hashes" in order to increase its ability to share data with JavaScript (the JS in JSON stands for JavaScript).
+It's a great idea, but (sorry!) it's a little confusing when you're starting out.

-Most of the time, Rubyists prefer symbols (there are performance reasons that we'll cover elsewhere).
+Most of the time, for keys, Rubyists prefer [Symbols][symbols] (there are performance reasons that we'll cover elsewhere).

 For comparison, here's the same hash written using `String`s as the key: